How we calculate AI visibility

 - Real-time changes (monthly snapshots only)

-AI responses are non-deterministic — the same query can produce different responses across runs.
-This is why we use multiple runs and aggregate across queries for confidence.
+AI responses are non-deterministic — the same prompt can produce different responses across runs.
+This is why we use multiple runs and aggregate across prompts for confidence.

-The index reflects consumer-intent queries.
-Enterprise B2B queries or highly technical searches may show different brand distributions.
+The index reflects consumer-intent prompts.
+Enterprise B2B prompts or highly technical searches may show different brand distributions.